josevoight/freecodecamp/HTML/css example/index.md

 // coding for tomorrow
 - end with css and learn more aobut it
 - read the html and css book

+# change a variable for a specific area
+- When you create your variables in :root they will set the value of that variable for the whole page.

+- You can then over-write these variables by setting them again within a specific element.